evermeer/EVReflection/README.md

 pod "EVReflection"
 ```

-I have now moved on to Swift 2.
+Now there is also a Swift 3 branch (also a 2.3 version).
 If you want to use EVReflection, then get that version by using the podfile command:
 ```
 use_frameworks!
-pod "EVReflection", '~> 2.6'
+pod "EVReflection", :branch => 'Swift3'
 ```

 Version 0.36 of cocoapods will make a dynamic framework of all the pods that you use.
 Because of that it's only supported in iOS 8.0 or later.
 When using a framework, you also have to add an import at the top of your swift file like this: